LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 \subsubsection{Scattering noise from the input arm}

 In O4a, short shutdowns of the LHO building \ac{HVAC} system produced several percent increases in astrophysical range~\cite{73941}.
 Localized vibration injections indicated that the coupling of the \ac{HVAC} vibrations at the corner station was in the input arm of the interferometer~\cite{74175}.
-The coupling was further localized, using laser vibrometry, to particular baffles in the input arm~\cite{74772}.
+The coupling was further localized by using broad-band shaker injections to increase the amplitude of vibrations above ambient levels so that laser vibrometry could be used to identify the internal structures that had resonances that were characteristic of the scattering noise~\cite{74772}.
 During the O4a-O4b break, the baffles were moved and damped, and new baffles added, greatly reducing the vibration coupling in the input arm~\cite{75726,76969}.